IN-nik/in-nik.github.io/index.md

+## Selected projects in data science, machine learning and NLP

+### How Does the Decision Support System Assist Investors in Making Smarter Financial Decisions?

+<a href="https://www.linkedin.com/in/mathai-sibu-k-b16965196/" target="_blank">View Article on Medium</a>

 ## Software Expertise
 - Proficient in data science principles, including statistical analysis, data pre-processing, cleaning, visualization, and exploration
 - Skilled in R programming language for data manipulation, visualization, and modelling